 - Make sure siding is correctly aligned with windows and chimneys

 - Check for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, hire a professional.
-Experts can complete a comprehensive energy assessment, complete with a blower door test that can help uncover major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, hire a professional.
+Experts can complete a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
 Contact Service Experts Heating & Air Conditioning in Livermore for a professional energy assessment at 925-364-5427.